thankthemaker/rESCue/README.md

 ### Blynk-App (Monitoring & Configuration)

-The Funwheel-Controller also has support for the Blynk-App.
+rESCue also has support for the Blynk-App.
 The Blynk-App is used to configure the ESP32, e.g. the lights and sounds or the monitoring features.

 ## Configuration